-Noida-based Ringing Bells Pvt Ltd is reportedly planning to launch the world's cheapest smartphone dubbed as Freedom 251 in India later this week.
+Noida-based Ringing Bells Pvt Ltd is reportedly planning to launch the world's cheapest smartphone in India later this week.

 The company has begun sending invites for a launch event scheduled on Feb.
 17. The invitation says Union Minister of Defence Manohar Parrikar and Member of Parliament Murali Manohar Joshi will preside over the programme to unveil the phone.
 It is said to be priced under Rs 500, making the handset the cheapest smartphone in the world.

-The new phone Freedom 251 is endorsed by the Central government as a part of the Make in India, Digital India and Skill India initiatives, reported BGR India.
+The new phone is endorsed by the Central government as a part of the Make in India, Digital India and Skill India initiatives, reported BGR India.